Certified Scrum Trainer®

 • 2C: A CST is an expert trainer, who creates a productive learning environment for a variety of audiences.
 This is demonstrated by:

-• Using multiple, different andragogical techniques* in their course(s).
+• Using multiple, different andragogical techniques* in their delivery.

-• Sharing at least three different stories from their personal Scrum experience within each certification course.
+• Integrating relevant experience within each certification course.

 • Appropriately responding to and redirecting questions as needed.